ibtyog/cock-api/README.md

 }
 ```

-<u>All fields of ingredient model are required in Body Json, to successfully execute POST request!</u>
+<ins>All fields of ingredient model are required in Body Json, to successfully execute POST request!</ins>

 #### Example of incomplete body response